topology-gg/isaac/isaac/README.md

 - (DONE) create server folder, refactor server state out of server contract; modify test to pass
 - (DONE) coordinate transform macro => micro for solar exposure calculation
 - (DONE) contract reorganization to have <isaac.cairo - lobby.cairo> deployed, which is connected with all instances of <universe.cairo> deployed
+- (DONE) Implement universe termination function
+- (DONE) Must: Implement NDPE function: *any owner launching her deployed NDPE will launch all deployed NDPEs at once; NDPE like all other devices is transferrable; onchain-participation => shares depends on whether a survived player has launched NDPE at least once or not* launch function + coordinate transform from micro => macro + apply momentum to planet during physics sim
+- (DONE) Must: Player transfers undeployed device between each other
 - Must: Implement top-level isaac.cairo
-- Must: Implement universe termination function
 - Must: Implement function that passes participation info from universe.cairo => lobby/isaac.cairo
-- (DONE) Must: Implement NDPE function: *any owner launching her deployed NDPE will launch all deployed NDPEs at once; NDPE like all other devices is transferrable; onchain-participation => shares depends on whether a survived player has launched NDPE at least once or not* launch function + coordinate transform from micro => macro + apply momentum to planet during physics sim
-- (DONE) Must: Player transfers undeployed device between each other
+- Must: discount planet momentum by a miniscule & random percentage each step to dramatize the universe
 - Good: test player transferring undeployed device between each other
 - Good: test NDPE function
 - Good: build model for resource & energy management, then use it to test `logistics.cairo` x `micro.cairo` at world forwarding